 The Fund will not enter into arrangements with any party regarding kickback payments.
 Third parties may in relation to the execution of orders by them on behalf of the Fund provide products and services to the Fund manager.
-During the reporting period the Fund's transactions were conducted under execution-only arrangements with its brokers and the Fund manager has assessed that it received no soft dollar arrangement during 2011.
+During the reporting period the Fund's transactions were conducted under execution-only arrangements with its brokers and the Fund manager has assessed that it received no soft dollar arrangement during the first half of 2012 (H1-2011: none).